aspose-html/Aspose.HTML-Products/html/net/conversion/html-to-mhtml/_index.md

 ---
-title: Convert HTML to MHTML via C#
+title: Convert HTML to MHTML in C#
 url: /net/conversion/html-to-mhtml/
 description: Convert HTML to MHTML using C# or VB.NET.
 Easily use HTML to MHTML converter API within ASP.NET or any .NET application.
 ---